petersulyok/smfc/doc/X14H14_MANUAL_FANCONTROL.md

   stack.
 The board name does not tell you which one you have.
 The two share almost nothing where fan control is concerned — different commands, a different lever for taking the fans over, and different behaviour when a fan fails.
-- A command from the wrong stack is at best rejected, and in one case does something other than what you intended. **Run Part 1 first.**
+- A command from the wrong stack is usually rejected outright.
+The `0x30 0x70 0x66` duty commands share a layout across both stacks, but the *meaning* of taking the fans over differs — per-zone manual mode on one, a global bypass on the other — so following the wrong Part still leaves you with the wrong mental model. **Run Part 1 first.**
 - Taking the fans over means the BMC stops protecting the machine thermally.
 Nothing in this guide reads temperatures for you or puts a limit on how low you set a duty.